tarantool/doc/doc/how-to/sql/sql_tutorial.rst

 ~~~~~~~~

-To find out about different database objects, select from the Tarantool system tables:
+To find out the internal structure of the Tarantool database with SQL,
+select from the Tarantool system tables:

 * tables: ``SELECT * FROM "_space";``
 * indexes: ``SELECT * FROM "_index";``